Meet Our Donors

 I first visited Yosemite with my family when I was a boy and climbed Half Dome with my father on my 8th birthday.
 It was the best birthday "gift" that I have ever received.

-I'm Lisa Elliott, a member of The Yosemite Conservancy's leadership group, and am thrilled to be the newest member of the Conservancy's Le Conte Planned Giving Society.
+I'm Lisa Elliott, a member of The Yosemite Conservancy's leadership group, and am thrilled to be the newest member of the Conservancy's Legacy Society.
 I want to tell you about a way I found to make a lasting legacy that ensures Yosemite is always cared for and preserved for those who follow us.

 Gary & Christine Younger